socket-threat-research-team/threat-research-iocs/README.md

-# threat-research-iocs
+# Socket Threat Research IOCs
-Public IOCs and infrastructure appendices from Socket Threat Research reports
+This repository contains public indicators of compromise (IOCs) and infrastructure appendices published by the Socket Threat Research Team.
+Each directory corresponds to a specific public research report and may include malware hashes, network indicators, package or repository indicators, and related infrastructure lists intended to support defender detection, enrichment, and threat hunting.